What Is Attachment Style? Understanding The Four Different Types Of Attachment

 Exploring the four attachment styles

-Read on to learn more about each attachment style, and how your earliest moments can continue to influence your adult life.*
+Read on to learn more about each attachment style and how your earliest moments during the attachment process can continue to influence your adult life.*

 *We do want to note: Experiences with attachment can be incredibly individual.
 Some living with a certain attachment type may have experiences that are completely independent of or directly contract the style they identify with.

-Anxious attachment is considered by many to be a form of insecure attachment.
-People living with this attachment style may feel uncertain within themselves, possibly feeling as if they experience low self-esteem.
+Anxious attachment styles are often considered insecure attachment styles.
+People living with one of these adult relationship attachment styles may feel uncertain within themselves, possibly feeling as if they experience low self-esteem.
 In social situations, some research suggests that people who identify with anxious attachment hallmarks can be more likely to experience stress and perceived social rejection.

 Additionally, some psychologists recognize subcategories within the anxious attachment definition, including “anxious-preoccupied” and “anxious-ambivalent” styles.
 While these labels can sometimes be used interchangeably with anxious attachment as a concept, the APA recognizes ambivalent attachment as its own category at the time of this publication.

-Avoidant attachment is considered by many to be the second form of insecure attachment, generally characterized by a sense of discomfort in being with others and a tendency to avoid intimate relationships with them.
+Avoidant attachment, also known as avoidant-dismissive (or dismissive-avoidant) attachment style, is considered by many to be the second form of insecure attachment, generally characterized by a sense of discomfort in being with others and a tendency to avoid intimate relationships with them.
 According to the APA, psychologists generally identify two forms of avoidant attachment: dismissive attachment and fearful attachment.

 While individuals living with dismissive attachment can view themselves as competent and worthy of love, they may view other people as untrustworthy or undependable.
-Consequently, they may discount the importance of intimate relationships and overemphasize the importance of self-reliance.
+Consequently, they may have challenges with tolerating emotional intimacy in their relationships and overemphasize the importance of self-reliance.
+They might also favor casual relationships more than securely attached individuals.

 In contrast, people living with fearful attachment may have a negative perception of both themselves and others.
 They might doubt their own competence as well as others’ dependability; even when they’re distressed.